Jimmy Young (broadcaster): Early life

 Young was born in Cinderford, Gloucestershire.
 The son of a baker and a dressmaker, he attended East Dean Grammar School.
 Young nearly died from bronchitis, double pneumonia and pleurisy as a child.
 He excelled at boxing and rugby, playing for Cinderford RFC and later turning down a place with Wigan's rugby league team.

 After his parents divorced in 1939, he left for South Wales to work as an electrician.
-Young later joined the RAF staying until 1949, becoming a PT instructor.
+Young later joined the RAF, becoming a PT instructor, staying until 1949.

 Singing career

 Young signed to the new Polygon Records in 1950, joining Petula Clark, Louis Prima and Dorothy Squires.
 All his recordings on the label were conducted by Ron Goodwin.
 Goodwin later said he always liked working with Young "because he was always so enthusiastic.
 He thought everything we did was going to be a hit."
 The most popular was "Too Young" which he recorded in 1951, but this was before the days of UK record charts which didn't start until November 1952, so the record books do not list it.
 The song was a big sheet music seller at the time and was a cover version of the Nat King Cole original.
 There were also two duets with Petula Clark that year, "Mariandl" (b/w "Broken Heart").

-During the early 1950s, while singing on radio in Manchester with the BBC Northern Variety Orchestra (later the Northern Dance Orchestra or NDO), he struck up a friendship with announcer Trevor Hill with both men trying to put off the other live on air by pulling faces.

 In 1952, he signed a recording contract with Decca.
 Young enjoyed Top 10 successes with "Eternally", "Chain Gang" and "More" (with which he surpassed Perry Como's American original in the British Singles Chart listings).
 His most successful year as a recording artist was 1955, when "Unchained Melody" (from the film Unchained) and "The Man from Laramie" (from the film of the same name) were both number one hits.
 He returned to the UK Top 20 after a lengthy absence in 1963 with "Miss You" and continued to release singles until the late 1960s.
 However, after the success of Elvis Presley, he became anxious, depressed and increasingly dependent on sleeping pills.
 In February 1960, he started to have thoughts of suicide, and one friend told him to see an astrologer, Katina Theodossiou.
 Young said later, that "She said I was going to be a great success...there is absolutely no way with your chart you can commit suicide.
 In actual fact you're going to be around so long they're going to have to take you off the field and shoot you".
 Young later credited her with saving his career.
 Young said "She forecast that my future lay in interviewing people, not singing".